 To repair a chipped tile, you will need high gloss oil paint that matches the tile color, oil-based sealer and waterproof, clear marine epoxy.
 These materials can be found in most hardware and paint stores.

 Replicating the tile color is important when repairing a chip, especially if the tile is installed in a visible area in your home.
 Bring a spare tile or color sample to the paint store so the tile color can be replicated.

 Clean the tile thoroughly with soap and water to remove dirt and debris.
 Allow the tile to dry overnight or use a hairdryer to dry the tile and grout completely.

 Try to contain sealant to the chip to avoid getting sealant on other parts of the tile.
 Allow sealant to dry for at least two hours before applying paint.

 You may need to apply more than one coat, depending on how the tile absorbs the color.
 Allow paint to dry for at least two hours before applying a second coat.
-Allow paint to dry overnight before applying epoxy.

 The epoxy makes the chipped area appear even with the rest of the tile.
 Allow epoxy to dry for at least 24 hours before walking on replacing furniture on the tile.